mtnmunuklu/davudpasha-api-client-go/DAVUDPASHA.md

 func (o *SelectedColumn) UnSetLookup()
 ```

-UnsetLookup ensures that no value is present for Lookup, not even an explicit nil.
+UnSetLookup ensures that no value is present for Lookup, not even an explicit nil.

 <a name="SourcesApi"></a>
 ## type [SourcesApi](<https://github.com/mtnmunuklu/davudpasha-api-client-go/blob/main/api/davudpasha/api_sources.go#L12>)